frontity/docs/docs/deployment/deploy-using-vercel.md

 To be able to deploy with `vercel` you need to have a Vercel account.
 You can [signup here](https://vercel.com/signup).

-Once you have an account you have to [login](https://vercel.com/docs/cli#commands/login) to Vercel from the terminal
+Once you have an account you have to [login](https://vercel.com/docs/cli#commands/login) to Vercel from the terminal.

 ```text
 > npx vercel login